cu-mkp/edition-webpages/docs/about/overview.md

 ## [How to Cite](/#content/about/how-to-cite)

-Instructions for citing the edited text, research essays, and other components of *Secrets of Craft and Nature in Renaissance France*.
+Instructions for citing the manuscript, the edition, research essays, and other components of *Secrets of Craft and Nature in Renaissance France*.

 ## [Sponsors](/#content/about/sponsors)